DeepakNarayananS/DevSecOps-CICD/README.md

 ### Secure Coding
 - ✅ Validate and sanitize all user input
-- ✅ Use parameterized queries (prevent SQL injection)
+- ✅ Use parameterized queries
-- ✅ Escape output (prevent XSS)
+- ✅ Escape output to prevent XSS
 - ✅ Use safe deserialization methods

 ### CI/CD Security